SAP-samples/teched2024-AI180/exercises/python/README.md

 > [!TIP]
 > We recommend using Jupyter Notebook to explore this tracks exercises.
 > You can install it within your virtual environment using `pip install notebook`.
 > Afterwards you can use the following command from your repositories root to view and edit the Jupyter Notebooks provided in this track: `jupyter notebook exercises/python/`.
+A browser window should open up automatically.

 ### Exercises